ponylang/ponylang-website/content/contribute/index.md

 title = "Contribute"
 +++

 Interested in helping develop Pony?
 Awesome.
 We could use the help.
 Here's a list of projects that are currently underway that you can assist with.
-If none of them interest you, drop a note to the [pony+dev mailing list](https://pony.groups.io/g/dev) and we should be able to find something that suits your interests.
+If none of them interest you, drop a note to the [Zulip community](https://ponylang.zulipchat.com) and we should be able to find something that suits your interests.

 Not sure where to start?